 - user stories

 This list will not be complete or indeed many points may not be relevant for your circumstances.
 The important point to understand is that doing this stage well involves more than simply sharing access to an capability’s primary application source code.
 That is a good start, but not enough.

-Within Flutter the scope of the inner source is sharing across the entire group: so access to your work should be possible across all the engineers in all divisions: International, US, UK&I and Australia.
+Within Flutter the scope of the inner source is sharing across the entire group.
+This means access to your work should be possible across all the engineers in all divisions: International, US, UK&I and Australia.

 How do I share cross-divisionally?

-The different companies and divisions within Flutter group still at present have several independent identity management systems that won’t be consolidated till 2022.
+The different companies and divisions within Flutter group have several independent identity management systems.
 There are 2 shared platforms that all Flutter staff can collaborate through:

 - Slack : usage of shared slack channels allows multiple divisions to work together across divisional boundaries.